warp-contracts/academy/warp-academy-docs/tutorials/pst/smartweave-in-browser/preparations.md

 That's it for the preparations!
 As you may notice, we used some things we've already learned while writing tests and deploying our contract.

-## 🅰️ Preparing Arweave mainnet environment
+## 🅰️ Using real wallet

-If you want to create an application which enables interaction with the mainnet contract the only things you need to change in this section is indicating correct `host` in Arweave initialization (exactly like the last time - `arweave.net`) and pointing to the real wallet.
-This time it is best to detect if the user has ArConnect already installed.
-If yes - `arweaveWallet` object will be available in the `window` object and therefore you will be able to use ArConnect `connect` method.
+To use the real wallet, it is best to detect if the user has ArConnect already installed.
+If yes - `arweaveWallet` object will be available in the `window` object, and therefore you will be able to use ArConnect `connect` method.
 You can see its API in [ArConnect docs](https://docs.th8ta.org/arconnect/functions).
 You can also request necessary permissions.
 You can check a list of available permissions [here](https://docs.th8ta.org/arconnect/permissions).

 ```js
 await window.arweaveWallet.connect(['ACCESS_ADDRESS', 'SIGN_TRANSACTION']);
 ```

 This time we don't need a generating wallet or to fund it.
-Just remember that if the user of your app wants to interact with the contract, some AR tokens will be needed on their account.

 After you connect user wallet to the application you will need to use the `use_wallet` hook when initializing the contract.
 It will then connect the contract to the user's wallet.
 You can achieve this by writing following code:

 ```js
 const contract = warp.pst(deployedContracts.fc).connect('use_wallet`);